 Karen was born and raised right outside of Philadelphia.
 She fell in love with photography while receiving a bachelor’s in Film and Media at Temple University.
 She focuses her skills on photojournalism and portrait photography.
 When Karen is not shooting, she enjoys creating designs for local businesses, rock climbing, learning to cook, and cuddling her cat Andy with her favorite cup of tea in her hand.

 While not at all handy behind a camera, Michele Miller is well acquainted with leading strategy, creative direction, and content development.
 She oversees the Chorus brands and in the process, drives her husband, BP, crazy.
-In her other life, she is a leader in Content Strategy & Solutions Innovation at Magento.
+In her other life, she is a leader in Content Strategy & Solutions Innovation at Adobe.
 Yoga, Pinterest, furniture rehab, anything DIY, and wine tasting pretty much occupy any additional free time.

 We would be remiss to exclude our honorary office mascot and professional greeter, Murphy.
 He’s perfect for breaking the ice when clients come onsite and he’s hypoallergenic too!
 He’s been with Chorus since it was first founded and holds the tie-breaking vote among the founders.
 When he’s not scrutinizing our work, he’s plotting against his nemeses: squirrels, raccoons, deer, birds, bunnies, etc.